-The global electrification market is estimated to grow progressively garnering a revenue size of about USD 126 billion with a projected CAGR of 10.5% during the estimated timeline, 2021-2028.
 The need for electrification is being driven primarily by a rise in automotive manufacturing and vehicle sales across the world.
 The vehicle electrification market is gaining popularity as a replacement alternative for old hydraulic and mechanical systems.
 Vehicle electrification improves fuel economy and lowers pollution levels.

 Because of the soaring demands for environmental balance, initiatives towards carbon neutrality and novel technological milestones are supporting new trend evolution in vehicle electrification, OEMs have seen substantial weight reduction of automotive components, which, in turn, regulates fuel consumption and improves vehicle operating efficiency, thus emerging as a significant growth initiator.
 However, the smooth growth trajectory of the electrification market is likely to face skewered curve due to high pricing costs of maintenance and part replacement charges.
 These existing bottlenecks are therefore paving new growth opportunities allowing market participants to develop highly competitive and cost-efficient vehicle components.